JBtallgrass/ml_regression_jballard/README.md

 ### Peer Review

-Review a classmate’s repository and reflect on:
+Review a classmate's repository and reflect on:

 - Clarity & structure
 - Feature selection